Convex geometry over ordered hyperfields: Background on hyperfields

 \begin{definition} The set of polynomials in $d$ variables over a hyperfield $\HH$ will be denoted $\HH[\bX] = \HH[X_1 \, , \dots , \, X_d]$, where elements of this set are defined as

-where $\cI \subset \ZZ_{\geq 0}^d$ finite and $c_I \in \HH$.
-Each polynomial defines a function from $\HH^d$ to $\HH$ given by evaluation. \end{definition} We will be primarily concerned with \emph{affine} and \emph{linear} polynomials; recall that a polynomial is affine if it is of degree one, and linear if it is affine with no constant term.
+where $\cI \subseteq \ZZ_{\geq 0}^d$ finite and $c_I \in \HH$.
+Each polynomial defines a function from $\HH^d$ to the non-empty subsets of $\HH$ given by evaluation. \end{definition} We will be primarily concerned with \emph{affine} and \emph{linear} polynomials; recall that a polynomial is affine if it is of degree one, and linear if it is affine with no constant term.

 \begin{remark} The set of polynomials over a field $\FF[\bX]$ has the structure of a ring.
 Over a general hyperfield, we cannot imbue $\HH[\bX]$ with any additional algebraic structure: attempting to do so results in multivalued multiplication that is sometimes non-associative~\cite[Appendix A]{BL}. \end{remark}